I. Overview

 ORDER BY Category_name

-2. Insert Area Chart
+2. Insert chart

 In the pop-up [Chart Type] panel, select [Area Chart] on the left.